-An Environmental and Social Impact Assessment (ESIA) was carried out for the project in order to identify potential environmental and social risks.
+An Environmental and Social Impact Assessment (ESIA) was carried out for the project inorder to identify potential environmental and social risks.
 The assessment was informed by the 15 principles of the Adaptation Fund's Environmental and Social Policy.
 The E&S screening checklist and the detailed results for the ESIA are shown in Annex.
-The results - potential risks identified and preventive or mitigation measures planned - are presented in Table 19 above.
+The results - potential risks identified and preventive or mitigation measures planned - are presented in Table 20Table 18 above.
 The project is categorized as Category B (medium risk).
 The project will work to ensure that all measures are implemented to the highest standard with an emphasis on risk avoidance.
-An Environmental and Social Management Plan (ESMP) and Grievance Mechanism are included in Annex 7 together with more detailed risk mitigation measures for the specific risks identified in Table 21.
-The ESMP designed for this project will track identified risks, or any new risks, ensuring they are properly monitored, evaluated, and reported upon.
+An Environmental and Social Management Plan (ESMP) and Grievance Mechanism are included in Annex 7 together with more detailed risk mitigation measures for the specific risks identified in table below of Section K. The ESMP designed for this project will track identified risks, or any new risks, ensuring they are properly monitored, evaluated, and reported upon.
+As shown before, the Project complies with domestic law and policies.
+In general, the Project promotes fair and equitable access to benefits of the project.
+No initiatives are identified with orientation or execution that could generate a negative impact on marginalized and/or vulnerable groups.
+Some activities, such as the livelihood improvement projects, irrigation and animal husbandry are targeting women, single-headed households and marginalized groups.
+No activities are identified whose execution are not in line with the established international human rights.
+Project objectives promote basic human rights for equitable access to service and water for irrigated agriculture and capacity building as well as access to information.
+The Project promotes equal participation in decision-making processes by assuring women representation in all committees, establishing participatory platforms for all stakeholders, balancing representation in the forums.